 The Smiling Sun was created in 1975 in Denmark.
-The anti-nuclear power movement in dozens of countries adopted the logo to serve their campaigns.
+In dozens of countries, the anti-nuclear movement adopted the logo to serve their campaign.
 In 1977 the Smiling Sun was trademarked.
 It became the worldwide strongest brand against nuclear power.
 And still is.